Found us from search engine?

 Also, it does increase your chance for a featured snippet as crawlers are able to read your content better, there is less competition, and your target keyword is very relevant to the user’s query.

 Using the same keyword over and over again will result in you getting penalized by the search engine.
 To avoid that, you need to have a low keyword density.
-Use the search engine’s features and tools to get related long tail keywords that you can use.
+Use the search engine’s features and tools to get related long tail keywords that you can use besides the main keyword.

 Long tail and short tail keywords are both great in their own ways.
 However, for small-medium businesses, a long tail keyword would be more favorable as it is easier to rank, cost lower, and generally have a higher conversion rate as compared to head keywords.